What Is DBT Therapy?

 What is dialectical behavior therapy (DBT)?

 Emotional regulation is a skill that can improve one’s mental well-being, physical health, and overall ability to function.
 However, certain mental health concerns can make controlling emotions more difficult, potentially leading to unhelpful behaviors, interpersonal conflict, and worsening psychological challenges.
-Dialectical behavior therapy is a therapeutic modality that may aid clients in practicing emotional regulation and developing coping skills for stressful situations.
+Dialectical behavior therapy (DBT) is a modality that may aid clients in practicing emotional regulation and developing coping skills for stressful situations.

 How DBT compares to other types of therapy for mental health